 In the 1974 motion picture Chinatown the private investigator J. J. “Jake” Gites (Jack Nicholson) is involved in a conspiracy that involved corruption, deceit and “family secrets.”
-The goal of the conspirators was to buy the lands of unsuspected farmers in the Owens Valley (some 400 miles north of Los Angeles) and then building an aqueduct to bring the water to the city, where it would be worth a fortune.
+The goal of the conspirators consisted on buying the lands of unsuspected farmers in the Owens Valley (some 400 miles north of Los Angeles) and then building an aqueduct to bring the water to the city, where it would be worth a fortune.
 Although, this description is fictional and far from reality, there is much controversy on the way the city of L.A. purchase the water and land rights in the Owens Valley.

 Requisite Skills and Qualifications:

 The goal for the RA will be to use econometric techniques to test different hypotheses regarding the questions posed above.
-Her main tasks would consist on cleaning the dataset and running regressions to estimate parameters.
 She will use the dataset that we have and use econometric software such as R or STATA.
 Knowledge of GIS is advisable, but it is not a prerequisite.